qrdate/qrdate/README.md

 ## `createStaticQRDate(privateKey: KeyLike): StaticQRDate`

+**Note: This is not production ready.
+The certificate chain is still on a concept level.**

 Create a Static QR Date spec object with offline verification.
 Use this function to create QR Date that users can verify *without* your website using a certificate chain.
 The client flow is:

 For users wanting to display codes:

-1. User requests your website.
+1. User requests your website or uses an offline app.
 2. Your server calls `createStaticQRDate`, returning the results to the client.
 3. Draw the QR code on the client from the `url` property on the return object.